Undergraduate Course: Product Design 1B: Touch and Don't Touch (DESI08082)

 |Additional Information (Assessment)

-1. A sketchbook demonstrating the exploration of form, semantics and visual and physical language in product design (minimum 20 pages)
+a.
+An exploration of form, semantics, visual and physical language in product design through visual research, sketching, and modelling.

-2. Demonstration of multiple research methods including the design of devices and elements (i.e. probe packs, questionnaires) coupled with the data that has been captured. (minimum 10 pages)
+b.
+Use of multiple research methods including the design of devices and elements (i.e. probe packs, questionnaires) and their outputs.

-3. A designed artefact (physical model with supporting documentation ¿ minimum 20 pages) that translates insights gained in the research and demonstrates an understanding of the theoretical aspects of the course through the control of form, materials, colour and visual materials.
+c.
+A concept design that translates insights gained in the research and demonstrates an understanding of the theoretical aspects of the course through the control of form, materials, colour and visual materials.